MattiaGaspa/pyfetch/README.md

 # pythonfetch
-A python version of neofetch
+A revisited python version of neofetch